What is Calcium Chloride (ice melt)?

 Calcium chloride pellets can be found via many ice control suppliers, both in-store and online; however, for some of the best pricing, it’s recommended that snow plow and other contractors register as a Reinders customer online.

-We recommend purchasing OxyChem Calcium Chloride Pellets online at Reinders.com, and selecting will call pickup or have it shipped directly to your location.
+We recommend purchasing OxyChem Calcium Chloride Pellets online at Reinders.com.
+Select either will call pickup or have it shipped directly to your location to conveniently and quickly start using your product as soon as you need it!